Skip to content

 Redirection to https

-Verify your application is now available with HTTPS and if it works fine, you can modify the /etc/apache2/sites-available/100-remotelabz.conf to redirect all HTTP request to HTTPS.
+Verify if your application is available with HTTPS and if it works fine, you can modify the /etc/apache2/sites-available/100-remotelabz.conf to redirect all HTTP request to HTTPS.
 Activate the rewrite module

 sudo a2enmod rewrite